What You Need To Know About C-Section?

 No matter what type of delivery you’re planning (or hoping for), a Caesarean section should not be ruled out.

-In fact, roughly 32% of women in the United States birth through C-section, and there’s no reason it has to be a bad experience, says Dana Sullivan, a three-time C-section veteran and co-author of The Essential C-Section Guide (Broadway Books).
+In fact, roughly 32% of women in the United States give birth through C-section, and there’s no reason it has to be a bad experience, says Dana Sullivan, a three-time C-section veteran and co-author of The Essential C-Section Guide (Broadway Books).

 Meanwhile, one in every four women in the UK has a C-section, with the majority of these being emergency procedures.
-Dr Michael Bowen, consultant obstetrician and gynaecologist, describes caesarean sections and the distinction between a planned (elective) c-section and an emergency C-section.
+Dr Michael Bowen, consultant obstetrician and gynaecologist, describes caesarean sections and the distinction between a planned (elective) C-section and an emergency C-section.

 Knowing how to prepare for and “personalise” a C-section can help make the procedure less traumatic and aid in recovery.
 Here is all you need to know about C-sections.